 Having a strong resume is arguably the most important part of the job application process.
 There are many elements that go into a resume, from layout, to style, to even font size, but one question that seems to continuously come up for job seekers is: “how far back should I go?”
 You certainly want to give a full picture of the professional experiences that have shaped the skills you have now, but you need to be careful to not go back too far.

-A resume is a work in progress, and you could update it forever.
+A good resume is a work in progress, and you could update it forever.
 But who wants to do that?
-If you’re in a time crunch and need to update your resume STAT, just keep three things in mind: make it clear, compelling, and error-free.
+If your job search is on a time crunch and need to update your resume STAT, just keep three things in mind: make it clear, compelling, and error-free.

 Do you feel like you've mapped out the blueprint of a perfectly fabulous, successful life, only to feel like you’ve fallen flat on your face when your dream company doesn’t hire you?
 Or maybe you don’t know what the plan is and you need some help getting on the right track?
 The good news is that there are so many great career development books out there chock full of amazing advice your college career center never gave you—and we’ve rounded up the five best ones of 2018 below.